Stage Your Home, Your Farm and Your Barn.

 When preparing your barn for eventual sale, it is best to organize and clean up section by section.
 Concentrate on tack, feed and equipment rooms first and foremost as these are the spaces that buyers hone in on first.
 The goal, just like in the house, is to make these spaces feel large and able to accommodate a buyer's things.

 Tack room: It is time to remove all the tack that you haven't used in ages (how is it that I have one horse and 8 saddle pads?).
 Catalog and sell things online if you have time, take it all to a consignment shop or, if you can't part with it, pack it up and put it in storage.
 A 3 stall barn should have a maximum of 3 saddles, bridles, girths and pads.
-Everything else associated with each horse, such as boot and wraps, can be stored in totes beneath the saddle racks.
+Everything else associated with each horse, such as boots and wraps, can be stored in totes beneath the saddle racks.

 Before sweeping or using a shop vac, use a Swiffer floor duster to get the dust off the walls and cobwebs out of the corners, especially in areas that are hard to reach - it works great!
 Wear safety glasses to keep debris from falling in your eyes, although the Swiffer throwaway pads really do collect most of the dust and dirt.
 Clean the floor and keep it clean.